yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_MDE_Configuration_Files.md

 -  PC with PowerShell installed.
 (I tested with Windows 11 PC.
 As long as PowerShell is installed, it should work on other OS such as macOS)
 -  Graph API permission.
-   > *This guide assumes you are using a Global Administrator account.
-Steps for using a regular account with delegated permissions will be added in future document updates*
+   > *This guide uses an account assigned to the Intune Administrator role under Entra ID built-in roles.*

 ## What this script does?